 During her time at Carteret, Daniel used the Watermark platform to encourage success among struggling students.
 She appreciated the ability to tailor the software to each student’s and school’s needs and added that through Watermark, success coaches and counselors could “track the students and the communication from all campus stakeholders in seconds.”

 Carteret participated in a five-year study with First in the World as well as the Minority Male Success Initiative (MMSI).
-The MMSI, which concluded in 2023, was a three-year research study with Watermark that aimed to improve minority male student outcomes by promoting participation and collaboration between the student and institution.
+The MMSI, which concluded in 2023, was a three-year research study with Watermark that aimed to improve minority male student outcomes by promoting participation and collaboration between the student and the institution.

 “Witnessing a student be successful is one of the most rewarding aspects of working in education,” said Diana Sanchez, leader of Counseling & Disability Services at Montgomery.
 “The Watermark early alert system is a tremendous asset in helping us increase student success.”